Connect to Data

 Select the data source you want to use, then click Connect.

-If you don't have permission to connect to a data source, the row and the Connect button is grayed out.
+If you don't have permission to connect to a data source, the row and the Connect button is greyed out.

-Note: The Content Type drop-down isn't shown if you don't have the Data Management Add-on with Tableau Catalog enabled.
+Note: The Content Type drop-down isn't shown if you don't have the Data Management Add-on with Tableau Catalogue enabled.
 Only published data sources are shown in the list.

 The data source is added to the Flow pane.
 In the Connection pane, you can select additional data sources or use the search option to find your data source and drag it to the flow pane to build your flow.
 The Tableau Server tab in the Input pane shows details about the published data source.

-(Optional) If you have the Data Management Add-on with Tableau Catalog enabled, use the Content Type drop-down to search for databases and tables.
+(Optional) If you have the Data Management Add-on with Tableau Catalogue enabled, use the Content Type drop-down to search for databases and tables.

 You can connect to cloud data sources in Tableau Prep Builder just like Tableau Desktop, but if you plan to publish flows that connect to cloud data sources and run them on a schedule in your server, you'll need to configure your credentials in Tableau Server or Tableau Online.